Here's How Your Wedding Can Support a Good Cause

 1. Register for a Cause

 Your registry doesn't have to include the typical lineup of pots and pans.
 If you already have enough home goods, consider setting up a wedding fundraiser page in lieu of a traditional registry.
 Link it on your website where you'd normally put your registry info, and guests can make donations to whichever charitable cause or issue your philanthropic heart desires.
-There are many sites that make creating a charity registry a breeze—ZankYou, JustGive, Changing the Present and GoFundMe Charity are just a few.
+There are many sites that make creating a charity registry a breeze—ZankYou, JustGive and Changing the Present are just a few.
 You can also use The Knot Cash Funds or create a GoFundMe Registry to raise money for a cause close to your heart.
 Through these tools, your guests can easily contribute to the charity or organization of your choice.

 Another way to use purchasing power for good is to register for gifts that are created by like-minded retailers or companies.
 Whether that's a black-owned business, an LGBTQ+-owned shop or a female-owned brand, your guests will be giving their money to companies you and your partner support.
 Good news: registering for these items is easier than ever before with The Knot Universal Registry, which allows you to add any product from any site with just the click of a button.

 You can also register for gifts that already have a charitable component included.
 Add a wooden bowl that will provide meals to children in schools around the world or a robe that supports people recovering from breast cancer reconstruction or surgery.
 Our registry tool makes it easier than ever to register thoughtfully.
 Want to take it one step futher?
 In honor of Pride Month, The Knot is partnering with the Ali Forney Center, an organization that works to protect LGBTQ+ youths from the harms of homelessness and empower them with the tools needed to live independently.
 Rather than simply created a cash fund to support this organization, you can purchase items that young LGBTQIA people need off of AFC's wishlist on The Knot.